apache/pulsar/site2/docs/schema-overview.md

 ## Use case

-By default, Pulsar takes bytes as input and sends bytes as output.
-While data has meaning beyond bytes, you need to parse data and might encounter parse exceptions which mainly occur in the following situations:
-* The field does not exist.
-* The field type has changed (for example, `string` is changed to `int`).

 You can use language-specific types of data when constructing and handling messages from simple data types like `string` to more complex application-specific types.

-For example, use the _User_ class to define the messages sent to Pulsar topics.
+For example, you are using the _User_ class to define the messages sent to Pulsar topics.

 ```java
 public class User {